 The answer to this varies from patient to patient.
 It usually lasts between 6-9 months. ( Smoking, late nights, regular hot saunas make the fillers last shorter.)

 How much does Tear Trough Fillers cost?

 Tear Trough fillers are charged by the syringe and costs between $600-$1200 per syringe, depending on the brand and types used.
-Teosyal ReDensity II are usually in the higher range as they are a premium product with Vitamin C and Glutathione (pigment-lightening ingredients) contained in the Hyaluronic Acid Gel.
+Teosyal ReDensity II are usually in the higher range as they are a product with Vitamin C and Glutathione (pigment-lightening ingredients) contained in the Hyaluronic Acid Gel.
 Other suitable products are Restylane Vital or Vital Light, Belotero Soft or Balance.
 I don’t recommend getting Juvederm at the undereyes due to excessive swelling.